stakater/mto-docs/content/integrations/grafana/readme.md

 Three things are required, and are the usual reason a data source never appears:

 - **`spec.allowCrossNamespaceImport: true`.** The extension skips any data source without it — which is also how you keep a data source in that namespace outside MTO's control.
 - **A non-empty, unique `spec.datasource.uid`.** Grafana caps a UID at 40 characters and the per-tenant copy is `<base>-<tenant>`; if that would run over, the extension keeps a readable prefix and appends a short hash rather than failing.
 A short base UID simply keeps the derived ones legible.
-Duplicate UIDs — and duplicate data source names — are resolved in favour of the oldest resource, and the newer one is skipped with an error in status.
+A duplicate UID — or a duplicate data source name — is resolved in favour of the oldest resource, and the newer one is skipped with an error in status.
 - **An `httpHeaderName<N>` entry whose value is exactly `X-Scope-OrgID`.** That is the slot the tenant name goes into; without it the data source cannot be scoped and is skipped.

 The Grafana Operator must also have set `DatasourceSynchronized=True` on the resource before the extension picks it up.